go-passwd/remember/README.md

-# remember
-The library to transform string to easy to remember sentence.
+# The library to transform string to easy to remember sentence